Nimaoth/Nev/README.md

 ![Build](https://github.com/Nimaoth/Nev/actions/workflows/main.yml/badge.svg?event=push)

-This is still very early in developement and very experimental.
+This is still very early in development and very experimental.
 Use at your own risk!

 Nev is a text editor focused on keyboard usage, customizability and speed which runs in the terminal and in a GUI.
 It also aims to provide tools for writing code out of the box, like Git integration, syntax highlighting using [Treesitter](https://tree-sitter.github.io/tree-sitter/), language integration using [LSP](https://microsoft.github.io/language-server-protocol) and debugging using [DAP](https://microsoft.github.io/debug-adapter-protocol/).